 Most hospitals don't have ambulances capable for emergency care.

 Always get a police report when reporting a crime.

 For complaints relating to tourism services or products, contact your service provider directly.

 Consular Services Charter for what the Australian Government can and can't do to help you overseas.

 Australia does not have an Embassy or Consulate in Mauritania.
 You can obtain consular assistance from the Australian Embassy in Paris:

 Australian Embassy, Paris

 75724 Cedex 15

 Embassy website for information about opening hours and temporary closures that may affect service provision.

-In a consular emergency, if you are unable to contact the Australian Embassy you can contact the 7 day 24-hour Consular Emergency Centre on +61 2 6261 3305 or 1300 555 135 within Australia.
+In a consular emergency, if you're unable to contact the Australian Embassy you can contact the 24-hour Consular Emergency Centre in Canberra on +61 2 6261 3305 from overseas or 1300 555 135 within Australia.